agavrilov76/ExpectIt/README.md

         </ex:socket>
     </target>
 ```
-The Expecit Ant task library definces the following elements: `socket`, `process` and `ssh`.
-Please refer to the Expectit Ant wiki page for [documenatation](expectit-ant/README.md).
+The Expecit Ant task library defines the following elements: `socket`, `process` and `ssh`.
+Please refer to the Expectit Ant wiki page for information.

 ## More examples